-- Domestic Battery [720 ILCS 12-3.2].
 A person commits a domestic battery if he or she knowingly causes bodily harm or engages in unwanted physical contact with a family or household member.
-Note, a conviction for domestic battery require physical contact, while a conviction for domestic violence does not.
+Note, a conviction for domestic battery requires physical contact, while a conviction for domestic violence does not.

 Penalties for Domestic Violence

 Many actions or behaviors can trigger domestic violence violations and charges.
 As a result, the applicable criminal punishments vary, depending on severity.
 The facts and circumstances specific to your case, as well as your existing criminal record, will determine how the state classifies the charges against you.